Pasquale Amato: New York

 In 1913, Amato created the title role in Cyrano by Walter Damrosch; Frances Alda and Riccardo Martin were also in the cast.
 He performed, too, in that year's production of Un ballo in maschera with Caruso, Destinn, Margaret Matzenauer and Frieda Hempel, and with them again in Arrigo Boito's Mefistofele.
 In La Gioconda, he sang alongside Destinn again, and Margarethe Arndt-Ober.
 Amato was especially admired as Escamillo in Bizet's Carmen, supporting Geraldine Farrar, Caruso and Alda, when the opera was successfully revived in 1914.

 Also in 1914, he performed the part of Manfredo (opposite Adamo Didur and Lucrezia Bori) in Montemezzi's L'amore dei tre re, when that new work came to New York, and in 1915 he created the part of Napoléon in Umberto Giordano's Madame Sans-Gêne, with Farrar as Catherine.
 In 1916, he gave the premiere American performance of the role of Giovanni in Riccardo Zandonai's Francesca da Rimini (opposite Alda and Giovanni Martinelli), and in 1918 that of Gianetto (with Farrar, Caruso, and Didur) in Mascagni's Lodoletta.

-Amato's punishingly busy schedule at the Met took its toll on his voice and his health in general.
-He retired to Italy during the 1920s, to relax and recuperate, but in 1933, 25 years after his American debut, he appeared there again at the New York Hippodrome, singing the role of the elder Germont in La Traviata.
+Amato's busy schedule at the Met took its toll on his voice and his health in general.
+He retired to Italy during the 1920s, to relax and recuperate, but in 1933, 25 years after his American debut, he appeared there again at the New York Hippodrome, singing the role of the elder Germont in La traviata.
 Amato had an affinity with America and, in 1935, he accepted the position of Head of Studies in voice and opera at the Louisiana State University, where in 1939, he was initiated as an honorary member of the Beta Omega chapter of Phi Mu Alpha Sinfonia fraternity, the national fraternity for men in music.
 Amato was in poor health during the last few years of his life.
 He died in 1942 at the age of 64 in Jackson Heights, Queens.

 Appraisal

-Amato in his prime possessed a superb high baritone voice of wide compass.
+Amato in his prime possessed a high baritone voice of wide compass.
 According to Michael Scott in The Record of Singing, it had a ringing and a unique vibrant tone that could not be confused with that produced by any other baritone.
-Although it was not quite so opulent as the vocal instrument possessed by his famous contemporary Titta Ruffo, it was still wonderfully resonant and secure, with plenty of carrying power and flexibility.
+Although it was not quite so opulent as the vocal instrument possessed by his contemporary Titta Ruffo, it was still resonant and secure, with carrying power and flexibility.
 Amato also sang with masterful phrasing and cantabile.
 In short: he was one of the most distinctive singers of his age.